 4. DO protect your credentials.
 Binghamton University or any organization will NEVER SEND EMAILS requesting your usernames, passwords or other personal info.

-STEP BY STEP LIST WITH LINKS on WAYS TO AVOID PHISHING SCAMS
+WITH LINKS on WAYS TO AVOID PHISHING SCAMS

 Some may be repetitive, but please review links to stay on top of phishing scam avoidance.